Bernstein, Broadway and Beyond

 Programme Note

-From the enduring appeal of 20th century and contemporary composers to the sparkle of Broadway and jazz, this vibrant programme celebrates the many colours of American choral music.
+From the enduring appeal of 20th century and contemporary composers to the sparkle of Broadway and jazz, Petros Singers are celebrating the many colours of American choral music.

-By turns reflective, playful and exuberant, our summer concert promises warmth, charm and a generous helping of musical sunshine on this special day which celebrates 250 years of American independence.
+Join us for a glass of Pimm’s and a generous helping of musical sunshine on this special day which celebrates 250 years of American Independence.

 Petros Singers is a leading West London chamber choir, performing a wide variety of music – from baroque to contemporary, from large-scale works to exquisite miniatures – placing particular emphasis on vibrant and communicative singing.